About

 Lee Anderson (they/them) is a trans writer who believes all writers benefit from studying all genres (and pieces outside hard genre limits), but mostly writes nonfiction.
-You can find their work anthologized in the Best American Food and Travel Writing 2025 and published in Brevity, The Rumpus, Salt Hill Journal, and elsewhere.
-They are the Managing Editor for Half Mystic, Assistant Editor for Best of the Net Awards, and on the Editorial Board for Sundress Publications.
+You can find their work anthologized in the Best American Food and Travel Writing 2025 and published in Aquifer, Brevity, The Rumpus, and elsewhere.
+They are the Managing Editor for Half Mystic, an Assistant Editor for Best of the Net Awards, and on the Editorial Board for Sundress Publications, among other literary community-building work.

 Lee has an MFA in Creative Writing from Northern Arizona University.
 At NAU, they were the Managing Editor of Thin Air Magazine.
 In 2021, they were nominated for a Best of the Net award in nonfiction and received two Pushcart Prize nominations in 2022.
 They were the inaugural Writer-in-Residence of the Mountain Words Writer-in-Residence program in nonfiction in Crested Butte, CO in 2021, and a participant in the Kenyon Review Writers’ Workshop in 2022.

-Currently, they are working on a speculative memoir reflecting, centering, and splitting off from personal and communal griefs, including climate catastrophe, their gender transition, and their father’s death three years after their transition began.
+Currently, they are working on two hybrid, speculative projects: a novel about queer phenomenology, social alienation, lesbian breakups, and citrus; and a road trip style memoir reflecting, centering, and splitting off from personal and communal griefs, including their transition and their father’s death three years after they started transitioning.